hosgha/Interview/InterviewHandbook.md

 ## OOP Concepts
 ### Summary
 Object-oriented programming (OOP) is a programming style that helps solve problems by thinking in terms of real-world objects.
-Each object has some behaviours and attributes.
+Each object has some behaviors and attributes.
 These concepts help organize code, improve code readability, reusability, maintainability, and security.
 ### The four basic principles of object-oriented programming are:
 ![alt text](https://github.com/hosgha/Interview/blob/master/assets/images/oops-concept.jpg?raw=true).